-Despite that in general both versions of components are disjoint, there is one crosssection area where LCP engine operating in TPM 1.2 mode must be aware of V3 structures.
+Despite that in general both versions of LCP structures are disjoint, there is one cross-section area where LCP engine operating in TPM 1.2 mode must be aware of V3 structures.
 As will be shown in section 3.3.4.1 V3 policy lists are allowed to contain mixture of V2 and V3 policy elements.
-Therefore policy engine operating in TPM 1.2 mode must be able to a) recognize and browse V3 policy lists; b) validate all types of V3 style signatures and c) be able to compute hashes of such lists for the purpose of verifying the hash value stored LCP policy.
+Therefore policy engine operating in TPM 1.2 mode must be able to (a) recognize and browse V3 policy lists, (b) validate all types of V3 style signatures, and (c) be able to compute hashes of such lists for the purpose of verifying the hash value of stored LCP policy.

-3.2 LCP Components, V2 (TPM 1.2)
+3.2 LCP Components.
+General provisions, V2

-The description of the policy that the SINIT AC module implements consists of two policies, named for the entity that sets them: Platform Supplier (PS) and Platform Owner (PO).
-Both policies are stored in the non-volatile store of the Trusted Platform Module (TPM NV).
+The policy that the SINIT AC module implements is named as Platform Owner (PO) policy.
+PO policy is stored in the non-volatile store of the Trusted Platform Module (TPM NV).
 By storing the policy in the TPM NV, access controls can be applied to it; it also enables the policy to persist across platform power cycles.

-Besides of PS/PO TPM NV indices, Intel TXT also uses other TPM NV indices: auxiliary TXT index (AUX) and Software Guard Extension index (SGX).
+Besides of PO TPM NV index, Intel® TXT also uses other TPM NV indices: Auxiliary TXT index (AUX) and Software Guard Extension index (SGX).